What does Kusenaoshi mean?

 Wooden Kusenaoshi

 Wooden versions offer superior restoration of the whisk’s internal structure.
-The natural wood material absorbs excess moisture more effectively than ceramic alternatives.
+The natural wood material absorbs excess moisture more effectively than ceramic alternatives, helping to prevent mold growth on the bamboo tines.

 The Role of Kusenaoshi in Matcha Quality